arangodb/docs/3.10/architecture-deployment-modes-active-failover.md

 Multi-datacenter Active Failover setups are currently not supported.

-A multi-datacenter solution currently supported is the Datacenter to Datacenter replication (DC2DC) among ArangoDB Clusters.
+A multi-datacenter solution currently supported is the _Datacenter-to-Datacenter Replication_ (DC2DC) among ArangoDB Clusters.
 See [DC2DC](deployment-dc2dc.html) chapter for details.
 {% endhint %}